JuliusGrote/Tetrix_Psychopy/README.md

 - - -
 **Compatibility**:

 The Experiment is constructed for PsychoPy 2024.1.x.
-You can set which Psychopy Version to use by the Experiment settings ("gear-symbol").
-By default, this is not enabled due to a bug in PsychoPy 2024.1.1 marking any Experiment using this set version as incompatible with Python 3.8 (this issue seems to be fixed for Psychopy 2024.1.2).
+You can set which Psychopy Version to use in the experiment settings ("gear-symbol").
+By default, this is not enabled due to a bug in PsychoPy 2024.1.1 marking any experiment using this set version as incompatible with Python 3.8 (this issue seems to be fixed in Psychopy 2024.1.2).